-I often explain my radio show’s place in the KAOS world music line up as offering music from one of the most international cities in our country: New Orleans.
+I often explain my radio show’s place in the KAOS world music line up as offering music from the most international cities in our country: New Orleans.
+And this week’s show provides lots of examples.

 New Orleans affinity to the Caribbean dates back to the Haitian revolution in the early 1800’s which generated an influx of French-speaking whites and free people of color into the city along with their slaves.